KKGX: Early years

+Talk programming

-Until August 12, 2016, the station's lineup included Rush Limbaugh, Glenn Beck, Dennis Prager, Mark Levin, Dennis Miller, Michael Savage, and local host Rich Gilgallon.
+As a talk station, KPSI's lineup included Rush Limbaugh, Glenn Beck, Dennis Prager, Mark Levin, Dennis Miller, Michael Savage and local host Rich Gilgallon.
 KPSI was also a member of the Los Angeles Dodgers and Los Angeles Lakers radio networks.

 On August 12, 2016, KPSI and sister station KWXY went silent.
+The stations were put up for sale.
 In October 2016, Desert Broadcasters agreed to acquire KPSI and KWXY from Ric and Rozene Supple's R&R Radio Corporation.

+KKGX

 The call letters were changed to KKGX on February 2, 2017.
 On March 14, 2017, both KKGX and KWXY returned to the air stunting.
 The on-air moniker of ‘KGX’ (a truncation of the legal ‘KKGX’ call sign) was a mash-up and homage to legendary three call-letter California radio stations KGO, KNX and KGB.
 KGX debuted a conservative talk format branded "Real Talk" on March 16.
 The purchase by Desert Broadcasters was consummated on March 31, 2017.

-Effective June 9, 2021, Desert Broadcasters sold KKGX, KWXY and two translators to Louie Comella's IVOX MEDIA LLC for $105,000 as part of a larger package deal.
+Effective June 9, 2021, Desert Broadcasters sold KKGX, KWXY and two translators to Louie Comella's IVOX RADIO LLC for $105,000 as part of an $8MM dollar media deal with Louie Comella’s IVOX MEDIA.
 The sale included the old KDES (AM) tower site in Palm Springs for $220,000 and the original KWXY "Broadcast Center" building for $550,000.
 The 920 AM tower site on its 28.4 acres (11.36 ha) will be expanded to become the new home of the IVOX+ streaming platform as well as a future independent motion picture studio lot and theater venue, although the property lacks public road access.

+Return to Programming

-Both stations were off the air for four months beginning in August.
+Both stations were off the air for four months beginning in August 2021.
 At noon on December 12, 2021, they returned to the air with a four-hour special, "Frank Sinatra: Remembering An American Legend," hosted by Wink Martindale.
 Following the special, both stations began playing Christmas music.
-On December 27, KKGX relaunched as "Alternative Talk Radio", abandoning the unique 'KGX' branding, and using only the legal call letters 'KKGX' on-air.
+On December 27, 2021, KKGX relaunched as "Alternative Talk Radio", abandoning the unique 'KGX' branding, and using only the legal callsign 'KKGX' on-air.

-Plans are underway to stream the station worldwide via the IVOX+ platform.
+KKGX alternative talk programming hosted the nationally syndicated Clay Travis & Buck Sexton Show, The Glenn Beck Program, Bill O’Rielly, Jesse Jackson, FOX Sports News, ABC News updates, and select Bloomberg News programs.

+KKGX’s sports programming lineup included the San Diego Padres, NFL Sundays, and select MLS and Premier League games.
+KKGX was also part of the FOX Sports overnight radio network.

+Music programming included the History of Rock and Roll narrated by Wink Martindale, rebroadcasts of Casey Kasem’s American Top 40, and Wolfman Jack.
+Local programs included the Joey English Show, Patrick Evans, and The Wink Martindale Show.